$1M, $50K Powerball Tickets Sold in Minnesota - NewsBreak

 $1M, $50K Powerball Tickets Sold in Minnesota

 UNDATED -- We had a pair of big winning Powerball tickets sold in Minnesota for Saturday night's drawing.
-The Minnesota State Lottery says...kroc.com
+The Minnesota State Lottery says...krforadio.com

 UNDATED -- We had a pair of big winning Powerball tickets sold in Minnesota for Saturday night's drawing.
-The Minnesota State Lottery says...kroc.com
+The Minnesota State Lottery says...krforadio.com

 Comments / 0